 Many conditions may leave permanent scars on the skin.
 Depending on the location and visibility it can become a great concern for the patient.
-It can greatly affect the social life of the patient, cause lack of confidence and an inability to fully realise one’s potential, whether professionally or privately.
+It can cause lack of confidence and impact the patients social life, both privately and professionally.

 Acne can leave permanent scars, especially in the case of cystic or nodular acne.
 These scars can appear anywhere.
 The typical locations for acne and thus acne scars are: the face, neck, chest, shoulders and arms.

-Scars are rarely pleasant but can be particularly bothersome in case acne leave scars on the face.
+Scars are rarely pleasant, but can be particularly bothersome in case acne leaves scars on the face.
 They can be much harder to hide even with make-up.
 Fortunately, in most cases it’s possible to reduce the visibility of acne scars with the right treatment.

-Among the options are Microneedling, PRP and or dermal fillers to treat acne scars.
-Please see below for further details about these procedures.
+Among the options are Microneedling, PRP and dermal fillers, to treat acne scars.
+Please see below for further details regarding procedures.

 Stretch Marks (striae distensae)